Unidata/netcdf-c/docs/install-fortran.md

 ==============================

 1. First make sure the netCDF C library has been built, tested, and installed.
-The environment variable NCDIR should be set such that the shared library for netCDF C is under `${NCDIR}/lib` and netCDF utilities such as ncdump are under `${NCDIR}/bin`.
+The shell variable NCDIR should be set such that the shared library for netCDF C is under `${NCDIR}/lib` and netCDF utilities such as ncdump are under `${NCDIR}/bin`.
 For example: